hydro-project/hydroflow/book/example_8_chat_server.md

 ```

 ## client.rs
-The chat client is not very different from the echo server client, with two small additions and two
+The chat client is not very different from the echo server client, with two new design patterns:
-new design patterns.
-The additions are
-(1) it has a Rust helper routine `pretty_print_msg` for formatting output, and (2) it sends a
-`ConnectRequest` message to the server upon invocation.
-The new design patterns are (a) a degenerate `source_iter` pipeline that runs once
+ 1. a degenerate `source_iter` pipeline that runs once
-as a "bootstrap" in the first epoch, and (b) the use of
+as a "bootstrap" in the first epoch
-`cross_join` as a "gated buffer" to postpone sending messages.
+ 2. the use of `cross_join` as a "gated buffer" to postpone sending messages.

+We also include a Rust helper routine `pretty_print_msg` for formatting output.

 The prelude of the file is almost the same as the echo server client, with the addition of a crate for
 handling `colored` text output.
 This is followed by the `pretty_print_msg` function, which is fairly self-explanatory.
+To follow along, start by replacing the contents of `src/client.rs` with the following:

 ```rust,ignore
 use crate::protocol::Message;